25 Best Things to Do in Yosemite National Park

 Distance (Full Mist-John Muir Loop Trail): 6.4 miles / 10.3 km

-The Mist Trail to both Vernal and Nevada Falls is one of the most fun, unique, and beautiful day hikes out of Yosemite Valley, because the trail ascends not just one, but two stunning waterfalls on this loop—not to mention the section past Vernal Falls gets sprayed by the mist, hence the trail’s name!
+The Mist Trail to both Vernal and Nevada Falls is one of the most fun, unique, and beautiful day hikes out of Yosemite Valley, because the trail ascends not just one, but two stunning waterfalls on this amazing loop—not to mention the section past Vernal Falls gets sprayed by the mist in the early summer months, hence the trail’s name!

-To learn more—including detailed photos throughout every section of the hike, and where to park in this very busy corner of Yosemite Valley—I highly recommend reading all the details in my separate post!
+To learn more—including detailed photos throughout every section of the hike, and where to park in this incredibly busy corner of Yosemite Valley—I highly recommend reading all the details in my separate post!

 Read My Separate Post: Mist Trail (Vernal & Nevada Falls)